This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Traditionally, Italian style stuffed artichokes are made with olive oil, lemon juice, breadcrumbs, and sometimes parmesan cheese.
 They are not gluten-free or keto friendly, due to the breadcrumbs.

 My version of Italian stuffed artichokes is made with Italian sausage instead!
 Swapping the wheat with meat makes them low carb, perfect for a keto lifestyle, and the added protein turns them into a full meal.
+The method is similar to my roasted artichokes, but adds satisfying meat for a one-pan meal.

 How To Trim Stuffed Artichokes